LearnLib/learnlib/README.md

 and run a single `mvn clean install`.
 This will build all the required maven artifacts and will install them in your local Maven repository, so that you can reference them in other projects.

-**Note: Development versions of LearnLib usually depend on development version of [AutomataLib][7].**
+**Note: Development versions of LearnLib usually depend on development versions of [AutomataLib][7].**
-For building development version of AutomataLib, see the corresponding documentation on the project's README.
+For building development versions of AutomataLib, see the corresponding documentation on the project's README.

 #### Developing LearnLib